kgpmask/MASK/README.md

 # MASK
-The website for the Manga & Anime Society Kharagpur
+The website for the Manga and Anime Society Kharagpur

 ## Contributing